D-o-d-o-x/columbus/README.md

 Project Columbus is a framework for trivial 2D OpenAI Gym environments that are supposed to test a agents ability to solve tasks that require different forms of exploration effectively and efficiently.

 ## Installation
+(If you want to install Columbus as a dependency for metastable-baselines, activate (source) the venv from metastable-baselines before running this command.)
 ```
 pip install -e .
 ```